 This article will explain:

-- 1. Are independent contractor entitled to workers’ compensation benefits?
+- 1. Are independent contractors entitled to workers’ compensation benefits?

 - 2. How to determine if you are an independent contractor or employee?

-- 3. What to do if the insurer denies your claim based on independent contractor status?
+- 3. What to do if the insurer denies your claim?

 - 4. How do I obtain benefits if my employer says I am an independent contractor?

 No. Independent contractors do not receive workers’ compensation benefits.
 The workers’ compensation system only applies to employees.1